Ivan the Terrible

 Ivan IV was the eldest son of Vasili III by his second wife Elena Glinskaya, and a grandson of Ivan III.
 He succeeded his father after his death, when he was three years old.
 A group of reformers united around the young Ivan, crowning him as tsar in 1547 at the age of 16.
 In the early years of his reign, Ivan ruled with the group of reformers known as the Chosen Council and established the Zemsky Sobor, a new assembly convened by the tsar.
 He also revised the legal code and introduced reforms, including elements of local self-government, as well as establishing the first Russian standing army, the streltsy.
-Ivan conquered the khanates of Kazan and Astrakhan, bringing the entire length of the Volga river under Russian control.
+Ivan conquered the khanates of Kazan and Astrakhan, bringing the entire length of the Volga River under Russian control.

-After he had consolidated his power, Ivan rid himself of the advisers from the Chosen Council and, in an effort to establish a stronghold in the Baltic Sea, he triggered the Livonian War of 1558 to 1583, which ravaged Russia and resulted in failure to take control over Livonia and the loss of Ingria, but allowed him to establish greater autocratic control over the Russian nobility, which he violently purged using Russia's first political police, the oprichniki.
-The later years of Ivan's reign were marked by the massacre of Novgorod by the oprichniki and the burning of Moscow by the Tatars.
+After he had consolidated his power, Ivan rid himself of the advisers from the Chosen Council.
+In an effort to establish a stronghold in the Baltic Sea, he triggered the Livonian War of 1558 to 1583.
+The war ravaged Russia and resulted in failure to take control over Livonia and the loss of Ingria, but allowed Ivan to establish greater autocratic control over the Russian nobility.
+He conducted a violent purge using Russia's first political police, the oprichniki.
+The later years of Ivan's reign were marked by the massacre of Novgorod by the oprichniki and the burning of Moscow by the Crimean Tatars.
 Ivan also pursued cultural improvements, such as importing the first printing press to Russia, and began several processes that would continue for centuries, including deepening connections with other European states, particularly England, fighting wars against the Ottoman Empire, and the conquest of Siberia.

 Contemporary sources present disparate accounts of Ivan's complex personality.
 He was described as intelligent and devout, but also prone to paranoia, rage, and episodic outbreaks of mental instability that worsened with age.
 Historians generally believe that in a fit of anger, he murdered his eldest son and heir, Ivan Ivanovich; he might also have caused the miscarriage of the latter's unborn child.
 This left his younger son, the politically ineffectual Feodor Ivanovich, to inherit the throne, a man whose rule and subsequent childless death led to the end of the Rurik dynasty and the beginning of the Time of Troubles.